Baricodes/Baricodes/README.md

 - 👋 Hi, I’m @Baricodes
-- 👀 I’m interested in machine learning
+- 👀 I’m interested in backend engineering!
-- 🌱 I’m currently learning JavaScript and Python
+- 🌱 I’m currently learning AWS!
 - 💞️ I’m looking to collaborate on anything I can learn from!
 - 📫 How to reach me?
 If you have my resume you can email me!